bee-queue/bee-queue/README.md

 };
 ```

 Defaults for Queue `settings` live in `lib/defaults.js`.
-Changing that file will change Bee-Queue's default behavior.
+Changing that file will change beequeue's default behavior.

 # Under the hood